kdx-08/taskly-api/README.md

 ## Overview

-Taskly enables users to create and organize tasks, set priorities, define due dates, and track progress across devices.
+Taskly enables users to create and organize tasks, and track progress across devices.
-The backend is designed to be consumed by mobile and web clients, starting with an Android app built using Kotlin & Jetpack Compose.
+The backend is designed to be consumed by mobile and web clients.

 ---